 Coinbase is one of the oldest continually-operating exchanges, having been founded in 2012 by Brian Armstrong and Fred Ehrsam.
 Ehrsam has since moved onto other projects, leaving Armstrong the public face of Coinbase.

 Coinbase reached 1 million users in 2014, and has since reportedly hit more than 13 million.

-In 2017, Coinbase obtained a BitLicense from the New York State Department of Financial Services which allowed it to legally trade Bitcoin and Ethereum in the state of New York.
+In 2017, Coinbase obtained a BitLicense from the New York State Department of Financial Services which allowed it to legally trade Bitcoin (BTC), Litecoin (LTC), and Ethereum (ETH) in the state of New York.

-Coinbase currently supports 23 digital assets, which are:
+Coinbase currently supports 49 digital currencies and assets, which are: